 Isabel is a PhD student in the TrustRobots Doctoral College.
 She has a background in Social Sciences - International Development Studies (Mag.), Chinese Studies (BA), and Software Engineering (TU Wien, BSc).
 She studied both in Vienna and in China, where she has conducted ethnographic field research and qualitative interviews for her master thesis on ethnic tourism and gender in southwest China.
 Isabel also participated in a Mandarin summer school in Taiwan at the Chengchi University in Taipei as part of her studies.
 Before joining the Doctoral College, she worked as a language teacher for people from China in Vienna (2015-2017), and at the department of East Asian Studies at the University of Vienna (2017-2018), where she has conducted natural language processing in the context of social unrest.

-Isabel's research interests include human robot interaction and social robotics, culuture and context sensitive HRI, the intersection of care and technology, trust and safety in human robot collaboration.
+Isabel's research interests include human robot interaction and social robotics, trust, methods in human-robot interaction, culture and context in HRI, designing for long-term collaboration in dynamic environments.